 This course is very demanding, both physically and mentally.
 The program involves a considerable amount of walking, as well as the navigation a lot of steep stairs and use of the subway and other forms of public transport.
 Weather conditions in Europe, in summer, can range from very hot to cold and wet.

 The Course Lecturers

-Studio Options 2 Intensive: Venice Biennale – Frankfurt – Münster Sculpture Project – Documenta – Berlin; Contemporary Art Tour 2017 will be led by Simone Slee (Head of Sculpture and Spatial Practice) and Lou Hubbard (Head of Photography) who in addition to being academics at the School of Art, VCA, Faculty of the VCA & MCM are both practicing contemporary artists.
+Global Atelier: Studio Rundgang – Venice Biennale – Frankfurt – Münster Sculpture Project – Documenta – Berlin; Contemporary Art Tour 2017 will be led by Simone Slee (Head of Sculpture and Spatial Practice), Lou Hubbard (Head of Photography) and Sanja Pahoki (Lecturer in Photography) who in addition to being academics at the School of Art, VCA, Faculty of the VCA & MCM are also practicing contemporary artists.

 For reservations and travel information: